 - Mulching: laying down straw so the sun doesn’t dry out the soil

 - Implementing crop rotation to give the soil different nutrients

 - Creating retaining walls to fight against erosion

-Now we are looking forward to a Spiritual Retreat next week and some World Renew West Africa Team meetings the week after that, all in Senegal.
-It will be nice to meet the rest of the West Africa staff, see a bit of WR’s work in Senegal, and learn about the culture in a different part of West Africa!
+Now we are looking forward to a Spiritual Retreat next week and some World Renew West Africa Team meetings the week after that.
+It will be nice to meet the rest of the West Africa staff, see a bit of WR’s work, and learn about the culture in a different part of West Africa!